Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Methodology

 \subsection{Graph Construction}

-GNNs are mostly applied on graph-based datasets.
+GNNs are mainly applied to graph-based datasets.
 These datasets typically include nodes, node features, edges, and adjacency matrices.
-In contrast, non-structural datasets, such as those consisting of images, lack inherent graph structures.
-This makes graph construction a crucial step for applying GNNs to such data.
-For the retrieval task, graph construction methods often treat subjects (e.g., images) as graph nodes ($V$), with the features of these subjects serving as node features ($X$).
-Edges between nodes ($E$) can be defined using distance metrics like cosine and Euclidean distances, indicating the likelihood of interaction between entities~\cite{Adnan2020, Lin2023, Zheng2021, Gao2022}.
-The topology of these graphs is usually determined heuristically, employing strategies such as a pre-defined proximity threshold, a nearest neighbor rule, or a probabilistic model.
-To create edges between nodes, various algorithms such as $k$ approximate nearest neighbor ($k$-ANN) can be used.
-In $k$-ANN, the exactness of the neighbor relationship is relaxed to gain efficiency.
-This approach is beneficial in high-dimensional feature spaces, where the curse of dimensionality slows down exact nearest neighbor searches significantly.
-While there are various implementations of ANN algorithms, the ANN benchmark~\cite{Aumuller2017} is a widely-used library that encompasses most ANN-based methods.
-In our study, we utilize the fast library for approximate nearest neighbors (FLANN) to calculate distances between node embeddings, selecting the $k$ nearest nodes to each entity as adjacent nodes.
-The computation of graph edges is conducted as follows:
+In contrast, non-structural datasets, such as image-based data, lack inherent graph structures.
+This makes graph construction an essential step for applying GNNs to such data.
+For the retrieval task, graph construction methods often treat subjects (e.g., images) as graph nodes, with the features of these subjects acting as node features.
+Edges between nodes can be defined using distance metrics like cosine and Euclidean distances, indicating the likelihood of interaction between entities~\cite{Lin2023, Gao2022}.
+By utilizing the edges and nodes, the adjacency matrix can be constructed where the values of the matrix act as indicators, quantifying the connections between nodes.

-where $e_{ij} = 1$ indicates the existence of an edge connection between the $i$-th and $j$-th nodes in the graph, and $e_{ij} = 0$ denotes no edge.
-Utilizing the edges and nodes, the adjacency matrix ($A$) can be constructed where the values of the matrix ($a_{ij}$) act as indicators, quantifying of the connections between nodes $V_i$ and $V_j$.
+The topology of the graphs is usually determined experimentally, employing strategies such as a pre-defined proximity threshold, a nearest neighbor rule, or a probabilistic model.
+Various algorithms, such as $k$ approximate nearest neighbor ($k$-ANN), can create edges between nodes.
+This approach is more time-efficient than the $k$-NN algorithm and beneficial, especially in high-dimensional feature spaces, where the complexity of high dimensions slows down exact nearest neighbor searches.
+While there are various implementations of ANN algorithms, the ANN benchmark~\cite{Aumuller2017} is a widely used library encompassing most ANN-based methods.
+In this study, we utilize the fast library for approximate nearest neighbors (FLANN) to calculate distances between node embeddings, selecting the $k$-nearest nodes to each entity as adjacent nodes.

-It is worth mentioning that we use transductive learning, where the entire dataset (training, validation, and test data) is observed to build the graph.
-The summarized workflow to build the graph in our study is shown in Figure~\ref{fig:GNN_construction}.
+We use transductive learning, where the entire dataset (training, validation, and test data) is observed to build the graph.
+The summarized workflow of building the graph is shown in Fig.~\ref{fig:GNN_construction}.